An adult daughter embracing her aging mother outdoors

 Practical, compassionate guidance for life’s hardest moments.

-Whether someone you love just died or you are planning ahead, you are in the right place.
-We provide clear, practical guidance for every step of the journey.
+Whether you are facing an unexpected loss or planning ahead, you are in the right place.
+Here you will find clear, practical guidance for every step of the process.

 Losing someone you love is one of the hardest experiences life brings.
 Whether you are figuring out what to do in the first hours after a death, planning a funeral, or thinking ahead about end-of-life wishes, we are here to help you move through it one step at a time.

 We cover what to do when someone dies, funeral and cremation planning, eulogies and obituaries, advance directives and pre-planning, showing up for someone in grief, and finding your own support.
-Our guides include practical steps, source-backed cost data, and state-specific legal details to help you make informed decisions.
+Our guides include practical steps, source-backed cost data, and state-specific legal details so you can make informed decisions during difficult times.

 What We Cover